Package 'StepReg'

 Format

-A data frame containing 25 observations on 9 variables.
+A data frame with 25 rows and 9 variables:

 Details